 - Practice mindfulness: Mindfulness is about recognizing thoughts as they occur and avoiding assigning judgment to those thoughts.
 This practice can help reduce efforts to control intrusive thoughts and allow them to pass.

-- Communicate with your partner: Talking to your partner about sex and about why sex seems to be impacted can alleviate concern, and communication of OCD symptoms can allow your partner to provide support.
+- Communicate with your partner: Talking to your partner about sex and about why sex seems to be impacted can alleviate concern, and communicating your specific OCD symptoms can allow your partner to provide support.
 This can open up exploring ways to approach sexual activity that is healthy and fulfilling for both of you.

-- Join a support group: Getting support from others dealing with OCD symptoms can provide an outlet for communication and also provide a resource of people who have potentially found solutions that work.
+- Join a support group: Getting support from others dealing with OCD symptoms can provide an outlet for communication and can also provide a resource of people who have potentially found solutions that work.
+Lots of online OCD resources exist for those looking to join a support group.

 - Stay healthy: Your overall physical health can play a big role in sexual health.
-If you are eating right, at a healthy weight, and exercising regularly, it is less likely that you will experience sexual dysfunction in general.
+If you are eating a variety of nutritious foods and exercising regularly, it is less likely that you will experience sexual dysfunction in general.

 - Talk with your doctor: Whether it is about symptoms or medication options and navigating side effects, letting your doctor know there is an issue can open up medical intervention options that may work for you, and rule out potential other health issues that may be causing problems.

-- Seek therapy: Therapy, including online therapy, is one of the most effective ways of addressing OCD symptoms in general, and should be an option considered if you have OCD.
+- Seek therapy: Therapy, including online therapy, is one of the most effective ways of addressing OCD symptoms in general and should be an option considered if you have OCD.
+Specific online programs, like NOCD, can be convenient options for people looking to get help.

 In My Experience